lbryio/lbry.com/content/faq/naming.md

 First and foremost **it is absolutely possible to own and control a URL forever**.

 In LBRY, a URL entry is called a _claim_.
-For simplicity, a claim can be consistered to consist of:
+For simplicity, a claim can be considered to consist of:

 - The name (a string of characters chosen by the creator)
 - An amount of credits